 It’s by far the most efficient city to reach the masses.
 1 Million new eyes weekly, reach them all in 2.5 miles.
 It’s the best kept secret in advertising.

 When it comes to planning an effective outdoor advertising campaign in Las Vegas, I like to plan backwards and begin with three very important factors.

 There must be a component of control or secured space involved in the campaign.

 When activating an outdoor advertising campaign on the LV Strip Corridor, having a component of controlled voice is critical.
 I can appreciate an outdoor mix, yet one or more of the media platforms have to have an exact location & time that is running your ad.
 While frequency is important, it’s got to be the right reach and frequency to the exact audience you’re looking for.
 The controlled advertising can come through mediums such as stationary billboards, mobile billboard advertising, digital mobile billboards, bus shelter advertising and street team advertising.
 All of these media offers a component of control and in an environment like the Las Vegas Strip.
 Some media to be aware of that are not controlled are taxi top advertising and shuttle bus advertising.
 Although they do get the frequency ratings up they also leave a lot to chance for your advertising efforts.

-Know your environment and can you advertisement be in a position where the impact is dramatic.
+Know your environment and your advertisement can be in a position where the impact is dramatic.

 In today’s age where information is at our finger tips, give the common Joe more credit.
-Com’on man we’ve got GOOGLE and can even find the cure for the common cold.
-Outdoor standards are always 7 words or less, I highly recommend to keep it that way.
+Come on man we’ve got GOOGLE and can even find the cure for the common cold.
+Outdoor standards are always seven words or less, and I highly recommend to keep it that way.